LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/8-lockFreeProgramming.md

 }
 ```

+### Atomic References

-It can however get a bit tricky when there are multiple values for example:
+We might not just want to work with integers, we want to be able to work with any object.
+For this reason, there is the AtomicReference class.
+For example, it can get a bit tricky when there are multiple integer values if we wanted to implement a range:

 ```java
 public class NumberRange {